An Oracle JDeveloper How-to

 - Select Libraries and Classpaths -> Click Add Library and select ADF Model Runtime (addresses an ADF runtime requirement for Groovy script evaluation)

 9. From the main menu, choose Build-Clean All.

 10. In the Applications window, right-click the project and choose Rebuild.

 11. Expand the Web Content node of the project, locate and right-click index.jspx and choose Run.

 The demo starts with an index page showing all categories for which samples are available

 The Tag Guide is the entry link to the component demo and shows a list of ADF Faces components that you can select to further explore.
 Each component demo is launched in a browser that has a split screen layout.
 The split screen's right content area has a property inspector functionality that you can use to set properties for the individual component.
 Note that the right content area might be closed so that you have to drag it open before using it.
 Also of interest is that in addition to the rich client components, the data visualization components which allow you to graphically represent your data are also present in this listing.

 A demo of interest should be the Styles demo.
 Users frequently get confused by which part of a component is styled by the inlineStyle attribute and which part is styled by the contentStyle attribute.
-Not shown in the image below, but contained in the demo is a skinning demonstration that allows developers to play with various skin definitions per component.
+The demo also contains a skinning demonstration that allows developers to play with various skin definitions per component.